p2js/xenon/README.md

 Xenon addresses this issue; an extremely small drop-in library with no dependencies that offers a flexible way to compose easily reusable and maintainable markup.

-See the `demo.html` file in this repository to see the library in action, with a recreation of my website's projects page using Xenon components.
+See [my website's repository](https://github.com/p2js/alfiot.net) to see the library in action, as its projects section was rewritten using Xenon.

-## Basic Usage
+## Usage Documentation

 ### Adding to a project